jimbleslilley/bootcamp-project-2/README.md

 Now we could take this data where the stock type is stored in rows and move it back into columns which store the stock value.

-We began by placing all of the dates and manufactures into a new dataframe and filtering for one of our six stock stypes.
+We began by placing all of the dates and manufactures into a new dataframe and filtering for one of our six stock types.
 This filtered dataframe would then be joined with our new empty dataframe.
 We ran the operation with a single stock value as a proof of concept.